Toast (film): Plot

-The Slaters, consisting of Mr and Mrs. Slater, along with their young son Nigel, live in their Wolverhampton home.
-Their daily life revolves mostly around Mr. Slater's job at the factory and Mrs. Slater's homemaking, which is constantly hindered by her chronic debilitating asthma, while her cooking is limited to heating canned goods.
+Mr and Mrs Slater, along with their young son Nigel, live in their Wolverhampton home.
+Their daily life revolves mostly around Mr Slater's job at the factory and Mrs Slater's homemaking, which is constantly hindered by her chronic debilitating asthma, while her cooking is limited to heating canned goods.
 Although Nigel finds comfort and encouragement to nourish his interest in culinary matters from his gentle mother, he struggles to connect with his cantankerous father, who often criticises him.
 He also has a crush on the handsome gardener.
 Whenever dinner is burnt, the standard substitute of toast is always served, which leaves a deep impression on the boy.
-Eventually, his mother succumbs to the illness, leaving her husband stumbling through widowhood with the same heated canned foods, frequent dinners of toast sprinkled with occasional attempts by Nigel per his friend's advice to connect with his father.
+Eventually, his mother succumbs to the illness, leaving her husband stumbling through widowerhood with the same heated canned foods, frequent dinners of toast sprinkled with occasional attempts by Nigel per his friend's advice to connect with his father.

-The new housekeeper, married and "common" Mrs. Joan Potter, enters their life and draws Mr. Slater's attention with her sublime meals.
-The two start to embrace a romantic relationship despite Nigel's disdain for Mrs. Potter and Mrs. Potter's marriage.
-Without announcement, the Slaters move to the Herefordshire countryside along with Mrs. Potter and Nigel finds himself begrudgingly forced to co-exist with Mrs. Potter.
+The new housekeeper, married and "common" Mrs Joan Potter, enters their life and draws Mr. Slater's attention with her sublime meals.
+The two start to embrace a romantic relationship despite Nigel's disdain for Mrs Potter and her marriage.
+Without announcement, the Slaters move to the Herefordshire countryside along with Mrs Potter and Nigel finds himself begrudgingly forced to co-exist with Mrs Potter.
 Once he reaches teenage years, Nigel shows passion and culinary talent during home economics class cookery lessons.
-This prompts a silent competition for Mr. Slater's approval between the teen and Mrs. Potter that erupts when Nigel manages to bake a lemon meringue pie that rivals Mrs. Potter's supposedly unbeatable dessert.
+This prompts a silent competition for Mr Slater's approval between the teen and Mrs Potter that erupts when Nigel manages to bake a lemon meringue pie that rivals her supposedly unbeatable dessert.

-Mr. Slater eventually marries Joan and becomes more unbearable from the excessive consumption of Mrs. Potter's cooking.
+Mr Slater eventually marries Joan and becomes more unbearable from the excessive consumption of Mrs Potter's cooking.
 Nigel reaches a boiling point with his stepmother when he starts working at the local pub's restaurant to hone his skills in more sophisticated cooking, which she perceives as a threat.
 One day, while on a walk in the woods with the pub owner's son, who is training at ballet school, Nigel and the young man share a kiss, stirring Nigel's sexual awareness.
 He encourages Nigel to take a chance at the world beyond his home.

-Nigel, upon being informed by Joan of his father's death, declares to the newly widowed woman that she has won and resolves to move to London and establish his own life.
-At The Savoy Hotel, he is interviewed for a kitchen job by a toast snacking chef and hired, much to his disbelief.
+Nigel, upon being informed by Joan of his father's death, declares to the newly-widowed woman that she has won and resolves to move to London and establish his own life.
+At The Savoy Hotel, he is interviewed for a kitchen job by a toast-snacking chef and hired, much to his disbelief.
 Nigel is reassured of his future by the chef, who gives him a chef's jacket embroidered with "Savoy London" and Nigel cracks a smile.